cmdruid/core-cmd/README.md

-# Core ORM
+# Core Command

-An ORM for Bitcoin Core
+Take command of Bitcoin Core using a suite of automation tools.

 Example code: